payday-restoration/restoration-mod/README.md

 Nardo Allowing us to include "First-person Stealth Suit Fixes".

+KLEITON and Tom Blaine taking on the huge task of translating the steam guide into Russian.

 Testers:
 ShortonComedyGamer (made sure neslon added support to the custom owen) K4_Kydure